microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

     ![Start a test sessions](images/start-test-session.png)

-    > **Note**: The test extension is now recording all of your interactions.
-You can see the test icon beaker has a green dot indicating that a session is currently running.
+    {% include note.html content= "The test extension is now recording all of your interactions.
+You can see the test icon beaker has a green dot indicating that a session is currently running." %}

 1. Enter `http://localhost:8081/myshuttledev` in the toolbar to navigate to the application.
 Enter `fred` for the username and `fredpassword` for the password and click Log In.

     ![Log in to the app](images/login.png)

-1. On the Dashboard page, click "Access Your Fare History" to navigate to the fare history page.
+1. On the Dashboard page, click **Access Your Fare History** to navigate to the fare history page.

 1. If you look at the totals for the Fare and Driver column in the table, you will note that the total for the driver column is incorrect.